Credit Suisse lifts Gerdau S.A. [GGB] price estimate. Who else is bullish?

 Gerdau Graphene’s research outpost at the Graphene Engineering Innovation Centre (GEIC) in the University of Manchester in the United Kingdom has just gained a new leadership.
 The renowned Scientist, Nurul Alam, PhD in Nanotechnology and Materials Science, now commands the company’s Research Center as Gerdau Graphene’s European CTO.
 With degrees from the British universities of Cambridge and Nottingham and a fellow of the Royal Society of Chemistry, the materials engineer is one of the world’s leading plastic researchers.

-The results of the trading session contributed to over 19578854 shares changing hands.
-Over the past one week, the price volatility of Gerdau S.A. stands at 4.39% while the volatility over the past one month is 3.71%.
+Over the last 12 months, GGB stock rose by 40.75%.
+The one-year Gerdau S.A. stock forecast points to a potential upside of 36.08.
+The average equity rating for GGB stock is currently 2.30, trading closer to a bullish pattern in the stock market.

-The market cap for GGB stock reached $8.30 billion, with 1.71 billion shares outstanding and 622.25 million shares in the current float.
-Compared to the average trading volume of 9.62M shares, GGB reached a trading volume of 19578854 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $7.80 billion, with 1.71 billion shares outstanding and 622.25 million shares in the current float.
+Compared to the average trading volume of 9.60M shares, GGB stock reached a trading volume of 8885299 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for GGB shares is $7.76 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on GGB stock is a recommendation set at 2.30.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.